mossland/bridge-2026/README.md

 ## Core governance loop

-**Reality Oracle → Inference Mining → Agentic Consensus → Atomic Actuation → Proof of Outcome**
+**Reality Oracle → Inference Mining → Agentic Consensus → Human Governance → Atomic Actuation → Proof of Outcome**

-This loop represents an **operational model**, not a claim of current implementation.
+This loop represents an **operational model** for Mossland's 2026 project, building on Agora (governance) and MAIT (AI decision-making) to create a reality-driven governance system.

 ---